sqlxpert/lights-off-aws/README.md

 5. Define a CloudFormation execution role that covers creating, updating and deleting all of the resources in your CloudFormation template.
-Specify the role when creating a stack from your template. (_Test_ the role by using it to update the stack manually.)
-Lights Out operates on a least-privilege principle.
-Unless CloudFormation can assume an execution role, and unless the role covers all of the AWS API actions needed to update the stack, Lights Out will not be able to update the stack.
+Specify the role when creating a stack from your template. (_Test_ the role by updating the stack manually.)
+Lights Out operates on a least-privilege principle and will otherwise not be able to update your CloudFormation stack.

-6. Once all resource definitions and permissions are correct, Lights Out will update the stack according to schedules in the stack's `sched-set-Enable-true` and `sched-set-Enable-false` tags, preserving the previous template and the previous parameter values but setting the value of the `Enable` parameter to `true` or `false` each time.
+6. Once all resource definitions and permissions are correct, Lights Out will update your stack according to schedules in the stack's `sched-set-Enable-true` and `sched-set-Enable-false` tags, preserving the previous template and the previous parameter values but setting the value of the `Enable` parameter to `true` or `false` each time.